Trajanson/Cryptocoin-Mixer/README.md

 #### Intermediate Approach: The Tumbler

 ###### Description:
 In this approach, transactions flow through the Mixer in stochastic "mean-reverting random-walk" patterns which contain cycles.
 To combat antagonists who would use the system to discover addresses within the system, compromised addresses are identified and phased out as new addresses are phased in.
 Coins taken into the system are not permitted to flow in a straight line to an output address.
-The addresses within the Mixer form an ecosystem that is intended to mirror the appearance of transaction in the external system.
+The addresses within the Mixer form an ecosystem that is intended to mirror the appearance of transactions in the external system.
 This is the approach taken by this Mixer.

 An iterative improvement on this design may be to have multiple Tumbler eco-systems that rotate among input and output nodes.
 This would be roughly similar to the conduct of Casinos that rotate multiple decks of playing cards to diminish the threat of card counters.

+A further iterative improvement on this design would be to incorporate behavioral analysis of addresses outside the Mixer.
+The aim here would be to outsmart trained binary classifiers models which may be able to identify addresses within the Mixer vs. external addresses used by humans.
+At a level of low complexity, this might involve adjusting the frequency and size of transactions; at a level of high complexity in combatting gradient boosted decision trees or deep learning models this may involve manipulating the subtle interactions of various parameters.

 ###### Deficiencies:
 Advanced analysis may be able to identify the behavioral characteristics that differentiate addresses within the Mixer eco-system from human addresses in the external system.
 Moreover, network analysis may indicate that compromised addresses within the eco-system have interacted more heavily with other addresses (within the eco-system).
 With knowledge of which nodes belong to the Mixer, temporal analysis can be used to narrow identification of deposits that match withdrawals from the input address.